Kurhaus, Wiesbaden: Architecture and fittings

 The Kurhaus Wiesbaden is constructed in neo-classical style with Art Nouveau elements; the facade is of Belle Époque style.
 Other exterior features are the Corinthian columns and the mythical griffins frieze.
 On the building's portal the words Aquis Mattiacis ("the waters of the Mattiaci") are inscribed, a tribute to the Germanic tribe that once inhabited the area.

 The building is divided into two equal-sized wings.
 In the south wing is the large central pillar-lined concert hall (Friedrich von Thiersch Hall), with a parquet floor and balcony.
-The concert and event hall has 1,350 seats and measures 40 × 18 × 17 m; it has excellent acoustics.
+The concert and event hall has 1,350 seats and measures 40 × 18 × 17 m.
 At the front end of the south wing is the "Muschelsaal" (Shell Hall).
 Originally the South Reading Room, it was decorated with frescoes by the Art Nouveau painter Fritz Erler and by Alexander von Salzmann, and with pebbles and shells symbolizing water and earth.
 A number of smaller function rooms, named after Carl Schuricht, Carl von Ibell, Fyodor Dostoyevsky, Ferdinand Hey'l and the emperor, offer a variety of spaces for events.
 At the other end, facing the park, the south wing ends in a winter garden.
 The north wing houses the smaller ballroom (Christian Zais Hall), a restaurant, and the main portion of the Wiesbaden Casino, which offers roulette, blackjack, and poker.
+Stucco decoration on the ceilings of the concert hall and reading room are by Arthur Storch.

 Between the north and south wings, the foyer, with the main entrance on the west side and the park entrance opposite, is topped by a dome 21 m high.
 In front of each of the four piers supporting the dome are larger-than-life-size copies of Greek statues of deities, surmounted by mosaic medallions with colourful depictions of scenes featuring Roman deities.

 In 1954, an organ was built by the Steinmeyer company of Oettingen, Bavaria.
 It replaced the 1907 Sauer organ that had been destroyed in World War II.
 The organ has 48 registers and 3,000 pipes.
 From 1987 to 2004 the organist of the Marktkirche, Hans Uwe Hielscher, also served as the spa organist; he was succeeded in 2004 by Thomas J. Frank.